 Follow these tips to prepare your Emergency Kit and store it safely:

-- Print a copy to keep in a safe deposit box or wherever you keep your passport or birth certificate.
+- Print a copy to keep in a safe deposit box or with your passport or birth certificate.

 - Give a copy to someone you trust, like your spouse or someone in your will.

 Should I write down my 1Password account password?

 Consider what would happen if you ever forgot it or how a loved one would access your account in an emergency.
 If you don’t write it down, it’s still important to keep a copy of your Emergency Kit, so you don’t lose your Secret Key.